Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Camp Cannibal.md

 - [[CampCannibalMarkup.jpeg]]
 <br>

 There are a few huts here made out of wood with roofs made of palm fronds.
 The tree stump in front of the main structure is a wooden grate with a rope coil next to it.
+Camp cannibal is an ominous well fortified outpost.

 Area 1: Outside the Camp
-Outside the gate is a chained up monitor lizard.
-This creature is intended to ward off intruders as well as alert the camp to their presence.
+Guarded by a chained monitor lizard, this area acts as a first line of defense, alerting the camp to intruders and warding them off.
 - Monitor Lizard statblock: https://2e.aonprd.com/Monsters.aspx?ID=289

 Area 2: The Fire Pit